Perspective | This photographer is addressing the dilemma of how to represent protesters in an age of social media and facial recognition technology

 Any discussion that seeks to increase equity and inclusion in the world of photography (or anywhere else) is a good one.
 And when discussions like these take place, there will inevitably be people who bristle on both sides, either arguing for keeping the status quo or challenging it.
 That’s how change either does or does not come about.

 New York-based photographer Yuvraj Khanna’s project “Obscured” takes these concerns head on.
-Keeping in mind government monitoring of protesters through social media monitoring and facial recognition technology, Khanna sought out voices from the Black Lives Matter Movement who were concerned with obscuring their identities even while being active in protests.
+Keeping in mind government monitoring of protesters through social media and facial recognition technology, Khanna sought out voices from the Black Lives Matter movement who were concerned with obscuring their identities even while being active in protests.

 Khanna gave In Sight more background on the impetus for the project, saying:

-“History tells us there’s nothing new about thousands of black people on the street demanding justice.
+“History tells us there’s nothing new about thousands of Black people on the street demanding justice.
 Facial recognition technology and social media monitoring show us how far the repercussions of organizing and protesting against governments can go in the 21st century.

 The following are some of the people Khanna met, recording their images and voices.